Vasectomy Reversal in Indianapolis, Indiana

 Once a time span of 6 to 8 weeks has passed after the vasectomy reversal, you will attend a follow-up appointment to provide a semen sample that your urologist will examine to determine whether or not the procedure was effective.

 If your first attempt at a vasectomy reversal was unsuccessful, you can still try again.
 Sometimes, the surgery will prove ineffective due to a blockage that has formed within the vas deferens, or from other various complications.

 Each surgeon will have their own vasectomy reversal success rate, which is why it is advised to seek care from an experienced surgeon who has performed several other successful vasectomy reversals.

 Vasectomy Reversal Training

-Both Dr. Kovac and Dr. Tatem are the only Medical urologists specializing in the treatment of Men’s Health and Male Infertility in the State of Indiana.
+Dr. Tatem is one of the few urologists specializing in the treatment of Men’s Health and Male Infertility in the State of Indiana.